 - In the Change to Lookup Column dialog that opens, select the column to look up.

-Lookup columns can be used to join tables where you need to retrieve data from two or more tables in a reporting database.
-In Zoho Reports, tables with lookup relationship can be joined in the following two ways:
+Lookup columns can be used to join tables where you need to retrieve data from two or more tables in a Workspace.
+In Zoho Analytics, tables with lookup relationship can be joined in the following two ways:

 Once listed, you can drag and drop the required columns from the list in to respective shelves to create the reports.
 Zoho Reports will join the corresponding tables and fetch the required data to generate the report.
 (You can also join tables using Query Tables.
 Refer to the topic Joining Tables with Query Table).